liampond/CantusSVS-hf/README.md

 ## About CantusSVS

+**Projet finale pour MUS6329X: Projects en informatique musicale à l'Université de Montréal avec Prof. Dominic Thibault.**

+Final project for MUS6329X: Projects in Computer Music at the University of Montréal with Prof. Domonic Thibault.

 CantusSVS is a singing voice synthesis tool that automatically generates audio playback for the Latin chants in Cantus.
-You can access CantusSVS directly in the browser here [**https://huggingface.co/spaces/liampond/CantusSVS-hf**](https://huggingface.co/spaces/liampond/CantusSVS-hf).
+You can access CantusSVS directly in the browser here [https://huggingface.co/spaces/liampond/CantusSVS-hf](https://huggingface.co/spaces/liampond/CantusSVS-hf).
 For training and inferencing, we use **DiffSinger**, a diffusion-based singing voice synthesis model described in the paper below:

 **DiffSinger: Singing Voice Synthesis via Shallow Diffusion Mechanism**